Almost ready to go

 File Articles of Organization

-Form Requirement: To launch your company, you have to file the Articles of Organization (Form DOS-1336) with the New York Department of State.
+Form Requirement: In order to officially create your LLC, you must file the Articles of Organisation (Form DOS-1336) with the New York Department of State.
+This form is often called the LLC application New York.
 This format is the underlying legal document that will indicate your LLC’s key aspects.

 One-Time Filing Fee: A $200 non-refundable processing fee must be paid.
-This fee, a normal fee, only requires it to be paid at the initial formation stage.

 Submission Options: You can file your documents online, by mail, fax, or in person.
-Online filing is normally the best option since the submission is faster and can be done remotely.

 2.4 Create an Operating Agreement